rajansawhney/CCAS/README.md

 }
 ```

-Once you place the order, you can view it's details using the link mentioned as pasrt of the JSON object.
-Neat!
+You have successfully placed an order with CCAS!

--- Some other cool stuff:
+Once you place the order, you can view it's details using the link mentioned as part of the JSON object.

-You are now an employee of CCAS.
-Congratulations.
+-- Making the CCAS API secure:

-What!
-You want to see all the orders that customers have placed with us.
-Sure!
+For security purposes, only CCAS customer service representatives can view all the orders.

-Just go to:
+To view all orders, use the */orders* endpoint :
 ```
 http://localhost:3000/orders
 ```